 (1.)
 To be convinced by the miracles which God wrought by Christ, that he was the Messiah; which appears from the description Christ gives of the persons the Father had given him (John 17:8), and from a like expression in the book of Deuteronomy.
 On which I observe, that as the miracles Christ wrought were by the Spirit of God, so the conviction which came by them, was by the same hand.
-Hence such who denied Jesus to be the Messiah, against such conviction, sinned the sin against the Holy Ghost, which is unpardonable; whence it follows,

-Messiah, is not the act of the Father, but the work of this act of the Father's to consist in a revelation of the the Spirit: therefore to be so convinced, is not the true promise of eternal life, and in a conviction of the truth import of this phrase.
-And admitting such conviction of it by the miracles of Christ; when such a revelation to be the act of God the Father; yet this is what is and conviction of the truth of it by the miracles of wrought internally in the consciences of men, and Christ; when such a revelation and conviction are not an act towards them, or concerning them, as this to be ascribed not to the Father of Christ, but to the of giving them to Christ is.
-Add to this, that some Spirit of wisdom and revelation in the knowledge persons were convinced by miracles, that Jesus was of Christ, whose proper business it is to convince of the Messiah, who never came to him in a spiritual sin, of righteousness, and of judgment (Eph.
-1:17; saving way, or believed in him to the saving of their John 16:8); and so of the truth of the promise, and souls, though they might give their assent to his being of their need of enjoyment of eternal life by Christ. the Messiah; whereas these words declare, that all And, supposing all this to be done by the Father, that the Father giveth to Christ shall come to him, and yet this regards something internal in the minds and never be cast out, or perish.
-Nor does this sense of consciences of men; and not an act concerning the phrase appear from the description of those who them, as is the giving of them to Christ; which is were given to Christ in John 17:8, which is spoken of no other than interesting him in them, putting them Christ's disciples; for though these saw his miracles, into his hands, and him into the possession of them, and believed on him, and knew that he came from making them his care and charge; which was done God, and was sent by him, yet this was not all: Christ when they were chosen in him unto eternal life before manifested his Father's name, person and glory, mind the foundation of the world.
-To this I take leave to add and will, his love and grace, to these men which he the two following observations; though they do not gave him out of the world; which donation of them properly fall under this head of discourse.
-That, to him was made antecedent to their seeing of his 2ndly The doctrine of efficacious grace in miracles, and believing in him, to the manifestation conversion is strongly asserted in these words; for of his Father's name unto them.
-The passage referred such who are given in eternal election, and in the to in Deuteronomy (Deut.
-29:3, 4.) is not all to the everlasting covenant of grace to Christ, shall in time purpose; since it appears from thence that miracles come unto him, that is, believe in him.
-Which is not may be wrought, and yet not be taken notice of, or to be ascribed to any power and will in them, but to men may not be convinced by them: which was the the power and grace of God; for there is not in them naturally, any will, desire, or inclination, to come to case of the Israelites, to whom, the Lord did not give an heart to perceive, and eyes to see.
-For to read the Christ for life; they had rather go any where else, than words with an interrogation, is contrary to the ancient to him for it; for no man can come to Christ except and modern versions; and still more impertinent is the Father draw him (John 6:44).
-It is not here said, this passage alleged to prove this to be the import of that such who are given to Christ have a power to the phrase under consideration. come to him, or may come if they will; but they shall (2.)
-It is also urged, that such "are said to be given come, efficacious grace will bring them to Christ as of the Father to Christ, who are so convinced by his poor perishing sinners, to venture on him for life and miracles of the truth of the promise or eternal life, as salvation.
+Hence such who denied Jesus to be the Messiah, against such conviction, sinned the sin against the Holy Ghost, which is unpardonable; whence it follows, that since conviction by miracles that Jesus was the Messiah, is not the act of the Father, but the work of the Spirit; therefore to be so convinced, is not the true import of this phrase.
+And admitting such conviction to be the act of God the Father; yet this is what is wrought internally in the consciences of men, and not an act towards them, or concerning them, as this of giving them to Christ is.
+Add to this, that some persons were convinced by miracles, that Jesus was the Messiah, who never came to him in a spiritual saving way, or believed in him to the saving of their souls, though they might give their assent to his being the Messiah; whereas these words declare, that all that the Father giveth to Christ shall come to him, and never be cast out, or perish.
+Nor does this sense of the phrase appear from the description of those who were given to Christ in John 17:8, which is spoken of Christ's disciples; for though these saw his miracles, and believed on him, and knew that he came from God, and was sent by him, yet this was not all: Christ manifested his Father's name, person and glory, mind and will, his love and grace, to these men which he gave him out of the world; which donation of them to him was made antecedent to their seeing of his miracles, and believing in him, to the manifestation of his Father's name unto them.
+The passage referred to in Deuteronomy (Deut.
+29:3, 4.) is not all to the purpose; since it appears from thence that miracles may be wrought, and yet not be taken notice of, or men may not be convinced by them: which was the case of the Israelites, to whom. the Lord did not give an heart to perceive, and eyes to see.
+For to read the words with an interrogation, is contrary to the ancient and modern versions; and still more impertinent is this passage alleged to prove this to be the import of the phrase under consideration.